 - Installed more than 278,000 energy-efficient traffic signals

 - Timed traffic signals on 4,666 street lane miles of road.

 As of October 2013, EECBG grant recipients had spent $2.7 billion, or 97.8% of allocated funds.

 Altogether, EECBG created or retained 1,891 full-time-equivalent jobs.

 Of the $3.2 billion in Recovery Act funding the EECBG Program provided, approximately $2.7 billion was awarded through formula grants and approximately $454 million was allocated through competitive grants, which were awarded through DOE funding opportunity announcements.

 EECBG Funding to Recipients

-Finally, local governments are strongly encouraged to engage with their State Energy Offices (SEO) to explore potential partnership opportunities as well as learn about available resources and proven energy efficiency strategies and energy smart policies at the federal, state, and regional level.
-For more information on the role of SEOs, please visit the National Association of State Energy Officials website.
+For information on the role of state energy offices and how to explore potential partnerships opportunities with them and learn about available resources; proven energy efficiency strategies; and energy smart policies at the federal, state, and regional level visit the National Association of State Energy Officials website.